srhtakeba/github.io/README.md

 <a name="installing-git"></a>
 ### Installing Git
 Git is a **version control** system.
 It, like our code editors, is open source.
 Essentially, git allows us to make changes to code, revert code to a past version, and add features to code without necessarily having those features part of our final product.
+If you're unsure if you have git installed, type `$ git` into your terminal.
+If the response is a list of git commands, you already have git installed!

 - **[For Mac](http://git-scm.com/download/mac)**
 - **[For Windows](https://www.computerhope.com/issues/ch001927.htm)**